SquirkAskarm/amongus-discord/README.md

 The only dependancy you need in this is ascii-table, simply run `npm i ascii table` in the terminal.

 [2.3] Starting up the bot <br>
-Start the bot up by running the command `node index.js` in the terminal.
-For more information please [click here](https://github.com/reconlx/discord.js-tutorials/tree/recon-handler#command-handler).
+Start the bot up by running the command `node index.js` in the terminal..

 ### (The bot is up and running)
 Congrats if the bot is up and running if its not and you face error you can get support by joining our discord server.
-[Click here to join](https://discord.gg/xCCpfth).
+[Click here to join](https://discord.gg/URmmt4nSxv).

 ## 📜 Commands
 **Note :** If you have changed the prefix of the bot, replace `au!` with the changed prefix!